yokolet/new-note/algo/design/2022-09-26-design-hit-counter.md

 - Design
 date: 2022-09-26 22:08 +0900
 ---
-## Introduction
-The key to solve this problem is how to maintain hits' timestamp.
-Since the timestamp is monotonically increasing -- sorted already, the binary search to find an answer looks a good approach.
-However, it can be much simple -- keep only hits from 300 seconds before.

 ## Problem Description
 > Design a hit counter which counts the number of hits received in the past 5 minutes (i.e., the past 300 seconds).